codedeviate/dynamicconfig/README.md

 - false will be returned as 0
 - true will be returned as 1

+If key is an array then the function will return the value for the first subKey that exists.

 ### getAsFloat(key, defaultValue = "", throwOnDefault = false): float
 The same as *get* but returns the value as a float.